 - 12 month contract, with a free router

 Besides their contract length - and whether you pay for the router - both are otherwise identical.
-You’ll get truly unlimited downloads, and speeds of up to 40Mb.
+You’ll get truly unlimited downloads, and 20Mb average download speeds in Central London.
 Since it’s 4G, the exact speed you get will depend on your area, as well as things like the strength of the signal in your home.

 The cool thing about wireless broadband is that you don’t need an engineer to install it.
 All you have to do is order your router, wait for it to arrive, then plug it in and set it up - and boom, you’re connected.